clawrim/gcn10/paper/paper.md

 the absence of efficient computing tools that can provide better processing performance than traditional GIS platforms.

-**GCN10** is a high-performance program written in C with the Message Passing Interface (MPI) parallelization [@gropp1999mpi].
-It generates global Curve Number (CN) datasets for hydrologic modeling and runoff estimation.
+The Global CN 10 m (GCN10) is a high-performance framework written in C with multi-node distributed parallelization in mind using the Message Passing
+Interface (MPI) [@gropp1999mpi].
+It generates global CN datasets for hydrologic modeling and runoff estimation.
 The program uses ESA WorldCover 10 m land cover data [@zanaga2021worldcover], accessed through a GDAL virtual raster from the QGIS Curve Number Generator Plugin [@siddiqui2020curve].
-It combines this with the 250 m Hydrologic Soil Group (HYSOGs250m) dataset [@ross2018hysogs].
+It combines this land cover data with the 250 m Hydrologic Soil Group (HYSOGs250m) dataset [@ross2018hysogs].
 CN values are assigned through a lookup table developed from [@usdachapter9].
 This produces CN rasters for global or regional use.
-MPI enables distributed-memory parallelization [@gropp1999mpi].
+MPI enables distributed-memory parallelization using multiple processes [@gropp1999mpi].
 GCN10 splits large rasters into blocks and processes them across many cores or nodes in HPC systems.
 The block-based design provides near-linear scaling on modern hardware [@amdahl1967validity; @gustafson1988reevaluating].
 As a result, terabyte-scale datasets can be processed in hours instead of months.
-GCN10 is cross-platform, OSI-licensed, and suitable for both research and operational hydrologic workflows.
+GCN10 is cross-platform and suitable for both research and operational hydrologic workflows.
+It is licensed under the GNU General Public License (GPL) v3, which is approved by the Open Source Initiative (OSI).

 # Statement of Need